Yet Another Post About What Is The Meaning of Life

 You can surely live the so-called “normal life”: get a decent job, raise a family, consume the necessary amounts of food and water to sustain your body.
 That’s for sure.

 But if your mind, like mine, is restless.
 What if it wants something more than watching Netflix and eating a burrito for dinner?
 If it shouts to you “do something better you lazy prick”.
 If it searches for a higher purpose?
+Then, you should consider doing something that will have a positive impact on the world.

 That doesn’t necessarily mean doing only one thing.
 This means being better and treating others with respect.
 Quality which is slowly fading away.